plusio/frontend/README.md

 	}

 - name : Your applications name.
-- client_id : your google api console client id.
+- google_id : your google api console client id.
-- client_secret : your google api console client secret key.
+- google_secret : your google api console client secret key.
-- client_scope : scopes to request user information when a user log's in through your app. note: that the userinfo.email scope is called already by plus.io
+- google_scope : scopes to request user information when a user log's in through your app. note: that the userinfo.email scope is called already by plus.io
-- client_redirect : is the redirect url after a user logs in, and needs to match the entry it your google api console, and must be the url to your application. i.e.: if your app is in htdocs/plus, then the redirect url will be http://locahost/plus/ (This option **does not** need be changed when deploying to mobile)
+- google_redirect : is the redirect url after a user logs in, and needs to match the entry it your google api console, and must be the url to your application. i.e.: if your app is in htdocs/plus, then the redirect url will be http://locahost/plus/ (This option **does not** need be changed when deploying to mobile)
 - server_url : the url to the your api's endpoint. i.e.: https://[yourapp].appspot.com/
 - server_secret : the secret key to be passed in as a URL parameter
 - environment : either development or production, current suppresses warning messages while in production